Miss.Rohini A. Shinde Notes

 Binary Search:

-Binary Search: Suppose DATA is an array which is stored in increasing numerical order or alphabetically.
-Then there is an extremely efficient searching algorithm called binary search, which can be used to find the location LOC of a given ITEM of information in DATA.
+binary search, which can be used to find the location LOC of a given ITEM of

-The Binary Search algorithm applied to our array DATA works as follows.
-During each stage of our algorithm, our search of ITEM is reduced to a segment of element of DATA:
+follows.
+During each stage of our algorithm, our search of ITEM is reduced to a

 DATA [BEG], DATA [BEG+1], DATA [BEG+2], …… DATA [END]

-Note that the variables BEG and END denote, respectively, the beginning and end location of the segment under consideration.
-The algorithm compares ITEM with the middle element DATA [MID] of the segment, where MID is obtained by
+compares ITEM with the middle element DATA [MID] of the segment, where MID is

 MID = INT ((BEG + END)/2)